datasciencedatathon/COVID-19/README.md

 ### Submission Details

-Submission should be a link to the github repository containing all submission files including a README and a short presentation focussing on insights and take-aways.
+Submissions should be in the form of a link to the github repository containing all submission files including a README and a short presentation focussing on insights and take-aways of the project.

 ### Judging criteria